What Communities are Doing

 - Urban Waters Fellows supported by EPA, River Network and Groundwork USA; and

 - Urban Waters Federal Partnership locations

 Note about projects eligible for grants: Some of the projects displayed on this map were undertaken prior to the Urban Waters Small Grants.
 These projects typically received funding from a variety of sources.
 As such, there may be activities noted below that are not eligible for funding under the Urban Waters Small Grants Request for Proposals (RFP).
-Please see the current RFP to identify eligible activities for the current cycle of grants.

 On this page:

 - Small triumphs build big hopes for Greater Boston's "Big River"

 - Caño Martín Peña, San Juan, Puerto Rico